Reverse Engineering Services To Reverse Engineer An Object

 The Secret Cupboard then created new topology which is optimised for animation, and mapped the details from the 3D scan onto it.
 This allowed them to increase the number of guards on screen.
 As well as, do some really fun things digitally that would otherwise have been too dangerous to do for real.

-reverse engineering services | How can Central Scanning help?
+Reverse engineering services | How can Central Scanning help?

 At Central Scanning, we can provide reverse engineering services to take a 3D scan.
 After that we can release it as a CAD file ready for further modification, re-manufacture and CNC machining.
 We can input and output data in most industry formats including: stl, .iges, .step, .asc, .xyz, .txt, .ply, .obj, .3ds, .wrl, .x_t.
-We have specialised software from a variety of manufacturers including: Polyworks, Geomagic, Rapidform, Rhino CAD, Solidworks and Delcam PowerSHAPE.
-In addition, we can transfer parametric models to the following programmes: Solidworks, Siemens NX, Pro/E, AutoCAD, Inventor, CATIA.
+We have specialised software from a variety of manufacturers including: Polyworks, Geomagic, Rapidform, Rhino CAD, SOLIDWORKS and Delcam PowerSHAPE.
+In addition, we can transfer parametric models to the following programmes: SOLIDWORKS, Siemens NX, Pro/E, AutoCAD, Inventor, CATIA.

 To find out more about our reverse engineering services, call 01527 558 282 or fill out a form to speak to one of our experts.
 If you found this blog useful, why not take a look at a previous one: What Should You Know About Buying a 3D Scanner?